Thomas10111/CarND-LaneLines-P1/writeup.md

 With these three coordinates a triangle (without base line) can be drawn.

-### 2. Potential shortcomings with current pipeline
+### 2. Potential Shortcomings with current Pipeline

 Possible shortcomings of the lane line detection pipeline:
 - different lighting conditions, e.g. at night or` artificial light